The Real Reason Neil Young Can Afford to Leave Spotify

 So Young gave up on trying to make his own music service?

 He did not!
 In fact, in 2019 he went on to launch the massive Neil Young Archives, a paid subscription service allowing fans to hear his music in high-resolution audio through the Xstream platform, which Young developed as a streaming successor to Pono.
 The archives also offer access to some of Young’s legendary unreleased projects along with exclusive livestreams and photos.
-The service quickly gained tens of thousands of subscribers and, by January 2020, was netting Young $600,000 a month.
+The service quickly gained tens of thousands of subscribers and, by January 2020, was providing Young with a $600,000 annual income.*

 Whoa!
 So Young is fine even with the hit from leaving Spotify, isn’t he?